brianpereboom/brianpereboom.github.io/README.md

 You can contribute by adding a biography or articles to the website.
 Here's how to do it:

-1. Create a new directory with the name of your article (or your name in the case of a biography) in the root directory of your forked repository.
+1. Create a new directory with the name of your article (or your name in the case of a biography) in the Articles directory of your forked repository.

-2. Inside this directory, create an `index.html` file and any accompanying HTML, CSS, or scripting files you need for your content.
+2. Inside this directory, create an `index.html` file and any accompanying HTML, CSS, or script files you need for your content.

 ### 3. Organizing Articles